-111 Waste Planning Monitoring Report South East Wales April 2016.

-- 6.7.122 In terms of waste, the plan's role is twofold.
+- sufficient treatment capacity for the recovery of mixed municipal waste is coming forward; - the spatial pattern of provision is appropriate to fulfil identified needs; and - any further action is needed by local planning authorities to address unforeseen issues. - 6.7.121 The latest Waste Planning Monitoring Report for South East Wales (2016)111 concludes there is no further need for landfill capacity within the South-East Wales region and proposals for further residual waste treatment should be carefully assessed to ensure that the facility would not result in overprovision. - 6.7.122 In terms of waste, the plan's role is twofold.
 In a manner that follows the waste hierarchy established in national policy (which seeks to maximise the reduction of waste in the first place and thereafter reusing, recovering and recycling options before the disposal of waste material is considered) the Plan must: - 1.
 Support sustainable collection and recycling methods for Municipal Waste by maintaining and improving an integrated network of facilities in the County Borough. - 2.
 Facilitate an integrated network of commercial and industrial sustainable waste management facilities consistent with the needs of the South-East Wales area.